Newport Greens + Reds

 The fielding of the Arkells caused more than a bit of controversy as the season before they had played a single game for Ludlow who then assumed they would continue to play for them in the 2018/19 season.
 When the brothers decided to stay at Newport this resulted in Ludlow threatening to storm out of the league unless Nathanael Paul (who was league controller at the time) resigned.
 You can read the full story here.

-In 2018/19 Newport A became champions for the fourth year in a row.
-Although the team no longer had Keith Arkell, they still comfortably romped home to victory without loosing a single match.
+In 2018/19 Newport A achieved their ambition of the past few years and won every available trophy.
+We became division 1 champions for the fourth year in a row and although the team no longer had Keith Arkell, they still comfortably romped home to victory without loosing a single match.
 The team consisted of Nick Rutter, Nick Arkell, Ian Jamieson, Nathanael Paul and Christopher Lewis.
 There were times when the team were on edge though as Nick Arkell was a nominated player at the start of the season but didn't play any of his games until the last 3 games of the season.
 If he hadn't played at all Newport would have been hit by a 3 point penalty putting their victory in doubt.

 Promotion for Newport C

 It took 8 years but Newport C finally gained promotion from division 3 in 2018/19.
-The winning team was Dave Lovegrove, Paul Broderick, Malcolm Price and Willie Gormley.
+The promoted team consisted of Dave Lovegrove, Paul Broderick, Malcolm Price and Willie Gormley who won the promotion battle against Newport D but failed to secure the league title against Shrewsbury C.